 Judge Jay C. Gandhi

-Prior to joining Paul Hastings, Judge Gandhi was a law clerk to U.S. District Judge Kenneth M. Hoyt.
-Judge Gandhi graduated Order of the Coif from the University of Southern California Law School.
+Prior to joining Paul Hastings, Judge Gandhi was a law clerk to United States District Judge Kenneth M. Hoyt of the Southern District of Texas, Houston Division.